canopy-js/canopy-js/README.md

 ```

+Text in square brackets defines a directory path, and text after a `*` character represents a new file, which will be named after the given topic key.

 This bulk file would represent the existence of a directory `topics/Category_A` that contained two files, `topics/Category_A/Topic_1.expl` and `topics/Category_A/Topic_2.expl`, and a second directory `topics/Category_A/Category_B` that contained the file `topics/Category_A/Category_B/Category_B.expl`.
 (If you create notes in bulk mode that don't belong to any particular file, it will create a "category notes" file named after the enclosing folder.)

 For example: